All Articles

 Barndo pros:

-- Durability.
-Some of the popularity of barndominiums in Texas and other rural areas is due to durability.
+• Durability.
 A steel building can withstand most weather and is more resistant to storm, impact, and insect damage.

-- Versatility.
-A unique benefit of a barndo is versatility.
+• Versatility.
 A barndominium can be more than a home, including spaces for your home office or business, equipment, and storage.

 Barndo cons:

-- Zoning.
-Depending on where you live, you may struggle to get the permits to build a barndo since it’s not quite a conventional home.
-Before purchasing land to build the barndo on, check with local building regulations.
+• Zoning.
+Depending on where you live, you may struggle to get the permits to build a barndo since it’s not a conventional home.
+Before purchasing land where you’ll build your barndo, check with local building regulations.

-- Selling.
+• Selling.
 If you decide to sell your custom barndominium, you may struggle to find buyers who agree with your design choices.
-They could be more challenging to sell compared to a traditional home in the future.

-If you’re considering buying land and building a home instead of an existing property, one of your first questions may be how much does a barndominium cost in Texas compared to a new home?
+If you’re considering buying land and building a home, one of your first questions may be: how much does a barndominium cost in Texas compared to a new home?

-- $30-50/sq. ft. for the barndominium shell and onsite assembly (this does not incle the site prep, foundation, or any interior components)
+• $30-50/sq. ft. for a barndominium kit, including the shell and onsite assembly (but not including the site prep, foundation, or any interior components)

 What factors affect barndominium building costs?

-When building, land, materials, and labor are the primary costs to consider.
+When building, primary costs to consider include land, materials, and labor.
 But you’ll need to budget for other expenses too.

 Buying land in Texas